Elements of Customer Risk: Products, Services, Activities and Behaviors

 Disclaimer: The contents of this article are meant to provide a general understanding of the subject matter.
 However, this article is not intended to provide legal or other professional advice and should not be relied on as such.

 This article is the second in a three-part series exploring the many factors that comprise customer risk.
-Part 1 discussed risks associated with customer characteristics and relationships.
+Part 1, Elements Of Customer Risk: Profiles And Relationships, discussed risks associated with customer characteristics and relationships.
 In Part 2 of this series, we examine the money laundering risks associated with financial products and services, as well as the red flags presented by patterns of customer activities and behaviors.
+Part 3 covers AML geographic risk.

 Customer Risk